Next info event: Thursday, 4 April 2019 – Register here

 Ball Committee and charitable events

 The annual School Ball is organised entirely by students.
-Being part of the organising committee students learn to work in a team, face challenges, work to a budget, find creative solutions and meet deadlines.
+As members of the organising committee, students learn to work in a team, face challenges, work to a budget, find creative solutions and meet deadlines.
 Students are encouraged to take part in a number of fund-raising events and are sensitised to the problems of the larger community surrounding the school.

 The Duke of Edinburgh International Award